Yusarina/Rina-s-Blender-Tools/README.md

 ### Help:

-Need some help, [click here](https://github.com/Yusarina/Rina-s-Blender-Tools/wiki) to find the manual which hopefully helps you (Coming soon).
+Need some help, [click here](https://github.com/Yusarina/Rina-s-Blender-Tools/wiki/Manual) to find the manual which hopefully helps you.
+You can find common issues and known bugs [here](https://github.com/Yusarina/Rina-s-Blender-Tools/wiki/Common-issues-and-known-bugs).

 ### Feedback: